JasperWANG-911/IDP_Group202/README.md

 # IDP Navigation System

 This project implements a navigation system for a Raspberry Pi–based robot using modular code.
 The system integrates graph‐based path planning, sensor‐based orientation control (using PID), and turning logic to guide the robot through a predetermined route.
 The design is fully tunable from the main script.
+Test scripts are included in fundamental modules.

 ## Module Descriptions